Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 * bat is an improved version of `cat` with syntax highlighting and line numbers.

-* ripgrep is an improved version of `grep` and can search files for text patterns very quickly.
+* ripgrep is an improved version of `grep` and `find` and can search files or filenames for text patterns very quickly.

 ## Conclusion